Centrifugal vs. Masticating Juicers

 If this type of juicer is one that you think might be just what you are looking for you can check out some of our reviews to find some of the top customer rated models.
 You can’t go wrong with an Omega juicer as they are some of the best built machines and come with 15 year warranties.
-The Omega 8006 and the newest model, the Omega NC800, are two of the best masticating juicers currently available.
+They are single gear slow juicers that give you the best of what masticating juicers have to offer.

 These type of machines use centrifugal force to extract juice from various fruits and vegetables.
 When items are dropped into the machine, they are cut up into fine pieces and then spun at very high speeds.
 The spinning causes the pulp to press up against the walls of the mesh filter inside the machine forcing the juice out and through tiny holes that will eventually make its way into your glass.
 The pulp is then ejected into a separate container.
 Centrifugal juicers usually spin anywhere between 2000 to 14000RPM.

 Speed: This is method of juicing is usually a lot quicker.
 The high RPM’s usually make quick work of produce entered into the machine.
 Centrifugal juicers are great for hard fruits and vegetables such as apples, carrots and beets.

 Newer models, especially Breville’s line of centrifugal juicers, come with a wider feed chute that are capable of handling whole apples, carrots and other produce without the need to cut them up into smaller pieces.
 This saves on prep time.

 Price: Quality centrifugal juicers are generally less expensive than quality masticating juicers, although some of the higher end models can run about the same amount of money.

 Clean Up: The newer models are designed with easy clean up in mind and are pretty simple to disassemble, wash and reassemble.